pinax/pinax.github.com/README.md

 pinax.github.com
 ------------------
-pinax.github.com is the code behind the [Pinax Project website](http://pinaxproject.com).
+`pinax.github.com` is the code behind the [Pinax Project website](http://pinaxproject.com).

 Documentation
 --------------

-The pinax.github.com documentation is currently under construction.
-If you would like to help us write documentation, please join our Pinax Project Slack channel and let us know!
+The `pinax.github.com` documentation is currently under construction.
+If you would like to help us write documentation, please join our Pinax Project Slack team and let us know!
 The Pinax documentation is available at http://pinaxproject.com/pinax/.

 Contribute
 ----------------

-See our [How to Contribute](http://pinaxproject.com/pinax/how_to_contribute/) section for an overview on how contributing to Pinax works.
-For concrete contribution ideas, please see our [Ways to Contribute/What We Need Help With](http://pinaxproject.com/pinax/ways_to_contribute/) section.
+See [this blog post](http://blog.pinaxproject.com/2016/02/26/recap-february-pinax-hangout/) including a video, or our [How to Contribute](http://pinaxproject.com/pinax/how_to_contribute/) section for an overview on how contributing to Pinax works.
+For concrete contribution ideas, please see our
+[Ways to Contribute/What We Need Help With](http://pinaxproject.com/pinax/ways_to_contribute/) section.

 In case of any questions, we would recommend for you to [join our Pinax Slack team](http://slack.pinaxproject.com) and